Top 5 Highly Effective Ways to End Dry, Itchy Scalp and Dandruff

 When your scalp gets so dry and undernourished, it cannot support a healthy head of hair.
 Therefore hair issues develop.
 Now it is worth remembering that there are many other culprits as well.
 Artificial fragrance, alcohols, petroleum derived ingredients are all known to cause dryness and dehydration.

 So what is the solution?
 It is easier than one might think.
-The immediate step to take is to make a switch to a gentle shampoo that is SLS free.
+The immediate step to take is to make a switch to a gentle and SLS free shampoo like Rosemary and Amla Shampoo.
 Also free of all the other well known nasty ingredients.

 Second: Oil your scalp.
 Oiling your scalp brings nourishment and balance to it.
-It is for valid reasons that oiling your scalp at least once a week has been recommended and practiced for centuries if not more.
+It is for valid reasons that oiling your scalp at least once a week has been recommended and practised for centuries, if not more.
 A balanced scalp is far less prone to issues like dandruff and dryness.
 Be sure your hair oil is a serious blend of natural ingredients with a proven track record to help.
-For instance, almond oil is awesome for its nourishing and anti-dryness properties, while rosemary is known for its natural anti-fungal properties.
-Therefore it is the herb of choice when it comes to dandruff.
+For instance, almond oil is awesome for its nourishing and anti-dryness properties, while rosemary oil promotes a healthy scalp as rosemary is known for its natural anti-fungal properties.
+Therefore it is the herb of choice when it comes to dandruff control.

 Watch this informative video in which I discuss the top reasons behind hair and scalp issues and ways to minimize them using long and short-term tactics.